 A Message from Our Program Director

-The Internal Medicine Residency Training Program at Westchester Medical Center follows our institutional commitment to foster diverse and inclusive environments that support personal and professional growth.
-We adhere to the AAMC best practices for recruitment with an emphasis on diversity and inclusion, and we welcome applications from all backgrounds.
-Our recruitment process ensures that all underrepresented groups are given equal opportunities.
-Our program directly collaborates with the Chancellor of Diversity at New York Medical College in our ongoing efforts to provide an inclusive environment for our trainees throughout the course of residency.
-Westchester Medical Center provides many development and wellness opportunities including a variety of diversity and inclusion topics for our faculty and trainees.
+Our program is committed to fostering diverse and inclusive environments that support personal and professional growth.
+We adhere to AAMC best practices for recruitment, emphasizing diversity and inclusion, and we actively collaborate with the Chancellor of Diversity at New York Medical College to ensure equal opportunities for all underrepresented groups.
+Our wellness initiatives include a variety of diversity and inclusion topics for faculty and trainees.

 Program Overview and Curriculum